 But just how rainy is England?
 During our cycle tours of the Cotswolds, we are often met with trepidation from cyclists who fear that the heavens will open at any moment, on any day, even when sunshine is predicted all week.
 Confusion arises when they experience day after day of blissful sun during weeks filled with bright blue skies and fluffy white clouds.
 We do also often have days with decent cloud coverage, perfect for being outdoors and cycling while protected from the more intense heat of direct sun.
 And sometimes, undeniably, it rains.

 Does England Have Good Weather for Cycling and Walking?

 As far as I know, we have not had a single ‘rain check’ day!
-Not one day called off due to poor weather.
-On a recent tour we experienced one rain shower.
-It lasted about 30 minutes and we hid in the magnificent Blenheim Palace from the worst of it – there are worse places to hide-out!
+Not one day was called off due to poor weather.
+On a recent tour, we experienced one rain shower.
+It lasted about 30 minutes and we hid in the magnificent Blenheim Palace from the worst of it – there are worse places to hide out!

 How many days a year does it rain in London?

 We found a recent study that compared supposedly ‘wet’ American cities with our very own capital, London.
 This is what we discovered:

 - London ‘doesn’t even make the top 15 rainiest cities’ in America!
 Even New York is wetter, with over DOUBLE the amount of rainfall per year in inches!